jbessette/streamlayer-memory-repro/README.md

 # StreamLayer Memory Reproduction

 A small sample to reproduce memory growth and eventual map crash when using StreamLayers in 4.29.
 This has been reproduced on two separate PCs with similar, though not identical, hardware.
+The memory growth is not reproducable using 4.27 or 4.28.
+I have not tested versions earlier than 4.27.

 ### Steps to reproduce
 - Load page in Chrome, Edge, or Firefox (have not tested other browsers, slower to occur in Firefox)